 My teacher always did this dance of being as stern as he possibly could with me, and no sterner.
 He will be as stern as is… prudent.
-Push you as much as is actually helpful and no more.
+He will push you as much as is actually helpful and no more.

 In my case, that was often not very stern.
 But at that time, he gave me what felt like a stern talking to for me at the time—which, of course, was not actually that stern.

 I was like, how do I do that?
-I had done it.
+I had done it once.
 How do I do it again?
 I didn’t know how.

 Keep doing it.
 That was my assignment.
 Let go.
 And there were three or four days left, which did not feel like very much after having had the privilege of doing more than a hundred days.

 Three or four days didn’t feel like very much time compared to the hundred days that I’d had previously.

 During a lot of the longer retreat, I’d had difficulty going to see him.
 I would avoid going to see him, so I wouldn’t have those one-on-one meetings with my teacher.
 I was scared and didn’t have much to report and that led to vicious feedback loops with my practice.

 So in those last three or four days of my retreat, my teacher very helpfully required me to go to the one-on-one interviews, twice a day, in the morning and evening.
 I just had to go.